Edith Rogers (Manitoba politician): Political career

 In 1916, Manitoba's Liberal government of Tobias Norris passed a law extending voting rights to women.
 In 1920, Rogers was asked to become a "star candidate" for the Liberal Party in the Winnipeg constituency, which elected ten members by a single transferable ballot.
 She accepted, contested the 1920 provincial election, finished eighth on the first count, and was declared elected on the thirty-eighth count.

 For the next two years, Rogers served as a backbench supporter of Norris's administration.
 Because of her work with Winnipeg's returned soldiers and unemployed men, she was more sympathetic to labour issues than were most others in the Liberal caucus.
 She played a significant role in steering Manitoba's Child Welfare Act through committee and into law.
 She also supported the prohibition of alcohol.

 However her election did not signal renewed political power for Manitoba's Metis or for women.

 The Liberals were defeated by the United Farmers of Manitoba in the 1922 provincial election.
 Rogers, who was re-elected in Winnipeg, served with seven other Liberals on the opposition benches.
 She frequently criticised social service cuts enacted by John Bracken's administration.

 Rogers was re-elected for a final time in the 1927 election, which the Liberals again lost.
 In 1928, she represented Canada at the Geneva Conference for the abolition of import and export prohibitions and restrictions.
 Her husband died in 1929, and she did not seek re-election in 1932.

 Later life and death

 She resumed her philanthropic career in World War II, serving as chair of the Provincial War Council of the Red Cross.
-She retired in 1942, and died in Colborne, Ontario five years later.
+She retired in 1942, and died in Colborne, Ontario five years later on April 21, 1947.